 1. The device should be positioned securely to avoid falls or damage caused by contact with other objects 2.
 Connect the device to the water-cooling system.
-Thermal stabilization to 22 °C is strongly recommended.
+Thermal stabilization to 22°C is strongly recommended.
 Overheating can cause damage to the device.
-3. Connect the Ethernet cable.
-Use a shielded Cat6a (or higher) Ethernet cable, 23 AWG recommended, up to 30 meters.
-The cable must support 1 Gb/s or higher a.
-Using PoE b.
-Alternative - Without PoE
+3. Plug in the power adapter.
+4. Connect the device to your computer via Ethernet STP cable (Cat6 or higher is highly recommended) supporting speed of 1 Gb/s or higher.